brakhane/Orisa/README.rst

 Installation of your own instance
 ---------------------------------

-**This information here is a little bit outdated, setting Orisa up is not trivial currently.**
+**This information here is outdated, setting Orisa up is not trivial currently.**

 You need to use Discords developer pages to create a link you can use to allow Orisa on your site.
 Orisa needs the following permissions: "Manage Nicknames", "Send Messages",